Table of Contents

 💡 Layer tip: Pair with slouchy socks or leg warmers for a cozy, dance-ready vibe.

-4️⃣ Slip-On Platform Sneakers
+4️⃣ Vans Women’s Ua Classic Slip-On Stackform Sneakers

 🔹 Why they work: These provide both height and comfort, with no laces to trip over.
 Their clean silhouette works with a variety of Kpop practice outfits.